Natural person in French law: American invention

 Not content to say that all men have this "emerging legal personhood", this Constitution also enunciated the subjective rights that attach to it, without however precisely delimiting them.
 It simply refers to "fundamental and natural rights, which men cannot abjure.
 Notably, it recognized the right to life, to liberty, to safety and thus to protection of the person, the right to property and to happiness.

-The Declaration of Independence of the United States of America, dated 4 July 1776, of the thirteen colonies become states, affirms the same values:
+The United States Declaration of Independence, dated 4 July 1776, of the thirteen colonies become states, affirms the same values:

 The ten Amendments to the Constitution of 1787 guaranteed the rights of Man: freedom of expression and of religion, to carry arms, to safety of the person, an independent judiciary (jury of peers), freedom from self-incrimination in criminal proceedings, the requirement for a single conviction only for the same crime (non bis in idem), a requirement for a legality of procedure (process of laws) in any jeopardy to liberty or to assets.

 Given the relative freedom of interpretation allowed, the judiciary, when it emerged as a protector of individual liberties, was able to add to the list of these "fundamental rights", similar to the rights of modern legal personhood.
 The Supreme Court of the United States, which in an 1803 decision (Marbury v.
 Madison) assigned itself the power to review the constitutionality of legislation, had as its mission the protection of individual liberties from the public authorities.